kdt111/lua_w/README.md

 - The library doesn't use any platform specific headers, however due to time constraints I was only able to test it on Windows using MinGW (GCC 11.2.0)

 ## Limitations
+- The library doesn't support references AT ALL.
+This is by design since `Lua` doesn't support
-- By default this library doesn't handle `std::string`.
-I tried multiple times to make an interface for them, but no idea came to mind
+- By default this library doesn't handle retrieval of `std::string` from `Lua`, but you can pass them to `Lua`
 - Registering multiple overload of the same function is not supported.
 You have to register them under different names.
 - The libary by default only supports at most two constructors, if you want more you can register static methods that implement those constructors.
 - Operators will only be automaticly detected when both of their arguments are of the same type as the bound class.
 If you want to overload operatos then you will have to implement them manually as metamethods
 - If you want to use `add_parent_type<TParentClass>()` register `TParentClass` first (If you won't then calling methods form the base type will not work).
 For simplicity only one base type is allowed (so no multiple inheritance)
 - Pointer safety uses RTTI (for `dynamic_cast`) this only happens when retrieving pointers form `Lua`.
 This check can't really be implemented in `Lua` as it has no knowlege of the `C++` type system and even if it could be done `dynamic_cast` will probably be faster
-- Due to the fact that they can't be represented as pointer rvalue references are NOT supported at all

 ## Examples
 ### Globals